DSLituiev/cardioloader/README.md

 which is an improvement over thresholding-based approach.
 Still some severe morphological artifacts can be found in predictions
 (see figure below for the same slice as above).

+  Legend:
+  - i-contour is in green
+  - predicted i-contour is in cyan
 ![](closeup_dl.png)

 code in [unet.py](unet.py) and [this notebook](asgn2-deeplearning.ipynb)